The Reef: Stalked: Production

 In November 2020, it was announced that a sequel to The Reef was in development, with Andrew Traucki as director and writer.
 By May 2022, Teressa Liane, Ann Truong, Saskia Archer, Kate Lister, and Tim Ross were cast.

 Principal photography began on June 10, 2021 in Australia.
+It was filmed in Bowen and the Whitsundays in Queensland.
 Production was originally scheduled to commence in late-2020, for a release in the summer of 2021.
 The film was financed by Filmology Finance.

 Release

 In the US, The Reef: Stalked was released simultaneously in theaters and VOD by RLJE Films and Shudder on July 29, 2022.